The Recognition of Simple-Triangle Graphs and of Linear-Interval Orders is Polynomial: Introduction

-Moreover, two interesting subclasses of trapezoid graphs have been introduced in~\cite{CorKam87}.
-A graph~$G$ is a \emph{simple-triangle} graph if it is the intersection graph of triangles that have one endpoint on $ L_{1} $ and the other two on $L_{2}$.
-Similarly, $G$ is a \emph{triangle} graph if it is the intersection graph of triangles with endpoints on $L_{1}$ and $L_{2}$, but now there is no restriction on which line contains one endpoint of every triangle and which contains the other two.
-Simple-triangle and triangle graphs are also known as~\emph{PI} and~\emph{PI$^{\ast }$} graphs, respectively~\cite{Brandstaedt99,CorKam87,Spinrad03}, where~PI stands for ``Point-Interval''.
-Such representations of simple-triangle and of triangle graphs are called \emph{simple-triangle}~(or~\emph{PI})~and~\emph{ triangle} (or~\emph{PI}$^{\ast}$) \emph{representations}, respectively.
-Note that, using the notation \emph{PI}, permutation graphs are~\emph{PP} (for ``Point-Point'') graphs, while trapezoid graphs are~\emph{II} (for ``Interval-Interval'') graphs~\cite{CorKam87}.
-In particular, both interval and permutation graphs are strictly contained in simple-triangle graphs, which are strictly contained in triangle graphs, which are strictly contained in trapezoid graphs~\cite{Brandstaedt99}.
+Generalizing the intersections on the real line, consider two parallel horizontal lines on the plane,~$L_{1}$ (the upper line) and~$L_{2}$ (the lower~line).
+A graph~$G$ is a \emph{simple-triangle} graph if it is the intersection graph of triangles that have one endpoint on $L_{1}$ and the other two on $L_{2}$.
+Furthermore, $G$ is a \emph{triangle} graph if it is the intersection graph of triangles with endpoints on $L_{1}$ and $L_{2}$, but now there is no restriction on which line contains one endpoint of every triangle and which contains the other two.
+Simple-triangle and triangle graphs are also known as~\emph{PI} and~\emph{PI$^{\ast }$} graphs, respectively~\cite{Brandstaedt99,CorKam87,Spinrad03}, where~PI stands for ``Point-Interval'' .
+Such representations of simple-triangle and of triangle graphs are called \emph{simple-triangle}~(or~\emph{PI})~and~\emph{ triangle} (or~\emph{PI}$^{\ast }$) \emph{representations}, respectively.
+Simple-triangle and triangle graphs lie naturally between \emph{permutation} graphs (i.e.~the intersection graphs of line segments with one endpoint on~$ L_{1}$ and one on~$L_{2}$) and \emph{trapezoid} graphs (i.e.~the intersection graphs of trapezoids with one interval on~$L_{1}$ and the opposite interval on~$L_{2}$)~\cite{Brandstaedt99,Spinrad03}.
+Note that, using the notation \emph{PI }for simple-triangle graphs, permutation graphs are~\emph{PP} (for ``Point-Point'') graphs, while trapezoid graphs are~\emph{ II} (for ``Interval-Interval'') graphs~\cite{CorKam87}.